- Last Updated: 19 April 2022

 Most trusts set up after 2006 are relevant property trusts subject to potential IHT charges under the 'relevant property regime':

-- When payments are made out of the trust to beneficiaries: exit charges.
+- When payments are made out of the trust to beneficiaries: exit or proportionate charges.

 - On each ten-year anniversary of the trust: principal, periodic or ten-year charges.